xtasysensei/final-year-project/README.md

 This is a list of final year projects ideas I have.

-- Automation tool for System administration using Ansible, Shell scripting and Crontab on Linux
+- Design and implementation of an Automation tool for System administration using Shell scripting, Ansible and Crontab
-- Anonymous Web-based chat application
+- Design and implementation of an Anonymous Web-based chat application
+- Design and implementation of a Terminal-based Automation service system using Shell Scripting and Crontab Scheduling
-- *pending
+- *pending...

-### Automation tool for System administration using Ansible, Shell scripting and Crontab on Linux
+### Design and implementation of an Automation Tool for System administration using Shell scripting, Ansible and Crontab

 This can also be called _"Using Ansible, System Scripting and Crontab to automate Linux administration"_.